ComputelessComputer/gameshield/docs/guide/games/dino-run.md

+---
+layout: doc
+title: Dino Run Game
+description: Jump Timing Test that challenges players to avoid obstacles with precise timing
+---

 # Dino Run Game

 A timing-based challenge inspired by the classic Chrome dinosaur game, testing precise jump timing and obstacle avoidance.
+Players must successfully jump over a specified number of obstacles to verify they are human.

 ## Game Mechanics
-- Jump over obstacles
+- Jump over obstacles by tapping or pressing space
-- Duck under flying objects
-- Time jumps precisely
+- Time jumps precisely to avoid collisions
-- Maintain rhythm and focus
+- Pass the required number of obstacles to verify
+- Game ends if you collide with an obstacle

 ## Configuration